ethersphere/swarm/swarm/docs/smash/smash.rst

 When auditing, every time a new ASH secret is given, :math:`\error` bits of the secret are checked.
 If a mismatch is encountered, the audit enters into a second pass backtrack mode and actual ASH proofs are obtained from the nodes.

-Since an incorrect secret yields a new random seed and subsequent secret that has a uniform distribution over possible error codes, newly introduced errors can generate false positives on average 1 in :math:`2^\error` times.
+Note that the audit secret hash from one chunk determines the seed for the next chunk's audit.
+Since an incorrect secret yields a new random seed and thus a new subsequent secret, and since secrets thus obtained have a uniform distribution, newly introduced errors can generate false positives on average 1 in :math:`2^\error` times.
 As a result, the probability that any error remains undetected for :math:`n` steps is less than :math:`2^{-n\cdot \error}`.
 This property makes it efficient to follow a simple backtracking strategy: when a mismatch is encountered on :math:`\CRASH(M, \seed, i)`, proceed by requiring ASH proofs for past chunks in order of their recency, i.e., :math:`\chunk_i, \chunk_{i-1}, \chunk_{i-2}, \dots`.

 This is all based on the premise that the bits the errors are checked against are precalculated and stored.
 This creates an extra overhead of :math:`\error` bits per chunk, modifying our minimum datasize requisite to